seismic-initiative/consciOS-paper/paper-edited.md

 * Energetic layer: sustained coherence, affective valence, and resource metrics (e.g., metabolic/attention budgets, FREQ Coin analogues).
 * Consciousness layer: subjective report, self‑model, long‑horizon priors, and meta‑intentional structures.

 This tiered ontology follows contemporary approaches that treat cognition as a multi‑scale phenomenon where higher‑order priors constrain lower‑level processing (active inference / predictive processing) (Friston et al.; Albarracin et al., 2024).
 Active‑inference treatments of the self demonstrate how hierarchical priors instantiate self‑representations and influence perception–action loops, providing a formal justification for treating consciousness as a layered control architecture rather than a monolithic phenomenon (Albarracin et al., 2024; Friston, various).
-The “relevance realization” problem — how an agent determines which internal representations are presently important — has been recently formalized in the predictive‑processing literature and directly motivates the Resonance Engine as a coherence‑based selector among candidate policy frames (Darling et al., 2025).
+The "relevance realization" problem — how an agent determines which internal representations are presently important — has been recently formalized in the predictive‑processing literature and directly motivates the Resonance Engine as a coherence‑based selector among candidate policy frames (Darling et al., 2025).

 3.3 The Infinity Diagram — formalization and control interpretation